stevekmcc/Gothic/README.md

 1. Install MetaEdit+.
 MetaEdit+ user guide is available at: https://metacase.com/support/55/manuals/ and integration with VCS detailed at https://metacase.com/support/55/manuals/meplus/Mp-3_5.html.
 If in Linux ensure you have xterm installed, as the Git integration use it.

-2. Fork the https://github.com/mccjpt/Gothic repository into your own GitHub (or BitBucket).
+2. Fork the https://github.com/mccjpt/Gothic repository into your own GitHub (or download repository for other VCS/locally).
 In your ~/metaedit directory, mkdir git.
 Add this new directory and your Git account URL (without /Gothic suffix) to a ~/metaedit/.vcsPaths file like this:
 ```
 gitBaseDir=/home/myuser/metaedit/git
 gitBaseURL=https://github.com/myuser